LiberiFatali/darkskies-challenge/tutorial.md

 ## Code

-Github repo contains Tensorflow codes and instructions to train the model on Dark Skies - Classification of Nighttime Images dataset can be found here: https://github.com/LiberiFatali/darkskies-challenge.
+Github repo contains Tensorflow codes, and instructions to train the model on Dark Skies - Classification of Nighttime Images dataset can be found here: https://github.com/LiberiFatali/darkskies-challenge.
 This repo is based on Google Inception-v3 repo.

 To clone it to local computer, git is required.
 Then open the Terminal and enter command:
 ```